acavalla/CV/README.md

 I am a driven, practical and sociable junior web developer.
 I trained as a scientist, but I'm looking for a new challenge in software development.
 I've just completed the Maker's 12-week course; please feel free to look around my Github.

 I'm seeking a large company, preferably with training structures in place, access to professional mentors, and clear career progression.
-It's my goal to work on tech for social good: for example, providing accessibility services to people who need them, or implementing community sharing platforms to reduce waste.
+It's my goal to work on tech for social good: for example, providing accessibility services to people who need them, creating free open-source educational resources, or implementing community sharing platforms to reduce waste.

 ### Projects